muktharamesh20/61040-portfolio/assignments/writingConcepts.md

 # Exercise 3: Comparing concepts
 ## Deliverables: a concept specification for PersonalAccessToken and a succinct note about how it differs from PasswordAuthentication and how you might change the GitHub documentation to explain this.

-**concept** PersonalAccessToken\[User]
+**concept**: PersonalAccessToken\[User]

-**purpose** grant access to all repos of a particular user securely **principle** An authenticated user to an application wants to grant you (via the CLI) or another application access to its resources (ie a repo).
+**purpose**: grant access to all repos of a particular user securely

+**principle**: An authenticated user to an application wants to grant you (via the CLI) or another application access to its resources (ie a repo).
 The user generates a personal access token.
 They then input this personal access token into the CLI/other application, which authenticates them as being them so now they can manipulate the resources (ie push, pull, publish repos) and be treated like the user.
 They cannot use this to log into the real application itself however, unlike a password.

 **state**

 a set of PersonalAcessTokens with
 - a User
 - a boolean Disabled

 **actions**

 generatePAT(user: User): (personalAccessToken: PersonalAcessToken)
 - **requires** user exists and is authenticated
-    - **effect** creates a personal access token and shares it with user authenticate(personalAccessToken: PersonalAcessToken): (user: User)
+- **effect** creates a personal access token and shares it with user

+authenticate(personalAccessToken: PersonalAcessToken): (user: User)
 - **requires** personalAccessToken exists and it is not disabled
 - **effect** none

 Passowrd authentication differs from personal access tokens (PATS) in a few ways.
 They both are meant for the account-holder as it gives access to all repositories in the organizations that you are a part of, and your personal repos.
 PATS are more secure than regular passwords, and you must already have an account to generate one.
 Additionally you can revoke access to using them, and in the case that it leaks, the user can't log into your account itself and you can simply disable that token.
 It's more secure (fine-grained are even more secure with only specific repos and permissions rather than giving you all access) than passwords, and many CLI tools use that over passwords.